c4arl0s/SQLiteForMobilDevelopers/README.md

 **Apparently** is the key word here because although each user typically thinks that he or she has unique access to the database, in fact, behind the scenes the **DBMs** manages concurrency so that in some cases, it has locked a record to prevent access to it by a second user while another user is updating it.

 # * [Single User does not Mean Single-Tread]()

+**SQLite manages concurrency within its own environment**.
+This means that it may have multiple threads running at the same time to perform its own task, but those threads are managed within the SQLite environment itself.
+They do not represent separate users.

 # * [Using SQLite with Multiple Users]()
 # * [SQLite is Self-Contained]()
 # * [Self-Contained Code]()